lml/commontator/README.md

 1. Models

-  Add this line to your user model(s) (or any models that should be able to make comments):
+  Add this line to your user model(s) (or any models that should be able to post comments):

   ```ruby
   acts_as_commontator